Ellen Handler Spitz: Books

 Museums of the Mind begins with a psychologically inflected, thematic study of selected paintings by the distinguished Belgian Surrealist René Magritte, in which Spitz traces the effects of the artist's mother's suicide by drowning when he was a boy.
 Noted art critic Donald Kuspit writes "This section on Magritte is perhaps the definitive analysis of his art."
 Spitz's work on Magritte is the only extant book-length study of the artist from a psychoanalytic perspective, and it was reissued in 2014 as an eBook under the title Magritte's Labyrinth.

-Inside Picture Books poses the question as to why stories and images shown to us as children linger in our minds.
-How is it that some children's books survive while others fade?
-Using her psychological acumen, Spitz reveals how classic children's books transmit wisdom, shape tastes, implant subtle biases, and stimulate moral reflection.
+Inside Picture Books explores why stories and images shown to us as children linger in our minds, and how it is that some children's books survive while others fade.
+Spitz discusses the ways classic children's books transmit wisdom, shape tastes, implant subtle biases, and stimulate moral reflection.
 She advocates for conversational reading between adults and children and addresses powerful topics such as curiosity, identity and self-acceptance, separation and loss, as well as disobedience.
-Inside Picture Books exemplifies Dr. Spitz’ interdisciplinary academic approach, which can pose challenges to conventional researchers.
+Inside Picture Books exemplifies Spitz's interdisciplinary academic approach, which can pose challenges to conventional researchers.
 For instance, in Children's Literature (journal), Philip Nel evaluates the book from the perspective of a narrowly focused historian of children's literature.
 On the other hand, Inside Picture Books has been acclaimed as a classic among scholars of its intended genre of interpretive psychology, being praised by such innovative and widely acclaimed notables as Quentin Blake, Marina Warner, Judith Wallerstein, Pat Schroeder, Maria Tatar, and Pamela Paul.